ossf/criticality_score/README.md

 There are three formats currently: `default`, `json`, and `csv`.
 Others may be added in the future.

 These may be specified with the `--format` flag.

+## Contributing

+If you want to get involved or have ideas you'd like to chat about, we discuss this project in the [OSSF Best Practices Working Group](https://github.com/ossf/wg-securing-critical-projects) meetings.

+See the [Community Calendar](https://calendar.google.com/calendar?cid=czYzdm9lZmhwNWk5cGZsdGI1cTY3bmdwZXNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for the schedule and meeting invitations.

+See the [Contributing](CONTRIBUTING.md) documentation for guidance on how to contribute.